 Habit #2 – Make Priority Purchases

-While it is the most basic thing to suggest that you should plan your budget there are certain things which you should prioritize your finances for.
+While it is the most basic thing to suggest that you should plan your budget there are certain things which you should prioritize your finances.
 When you receive your paycheck in the middle of the month and/or at the end of the month, the first step should always be to allocate your funds to the priorities that align with your goals.

-Such priority funds may be your savings, loans, your children’s education, retirement funds, and investments.
+Such priority funds maybe your savings, loans, your children’s education, retirement funds, and investments.
 By setting this as the first step of your budget, you can work out how much you have left to spend or to prepare for other necessities.

 Habit #3 – Always Have an Emergency Fund

 Other than insurances which can cover a certain amount of your losses in accidents, you are advised to keep up to 10% of your monthly income for emergency uses.
-For instance, having an accident which can keep you away from work means you can utilize these funds which you have already saved up before for your daily expenses.
+For instance, having an accident that can keep you away from work means you can utilize these funds which you have already saved up before for your daily expenses.
 As surprise scenarios can be quite unpredictable, it is best to prepare the umbrella before the rain.
 My husband and I are still working on this habit but we do pretty well most of the time.

 Habit #4 – Stay Away from High-Interest Credit or Loans

 At some point in your life, it would be almost impossible to stay free of loans.
-Because of this, you must consider the loans with the lowest interest rates that you can apply for to reduce your payments.
+Because of this, you must consider the loans with the lowest interest rates that you can apply to reduce your payments.
 After all, any interest rate imposed on the principal is the main income of the debtor.
 Paying way more than what you have borrowed will only increase unnecessary expenses.

 Some creditors allow advanced repayments for people to finish the repayment before the planned payment period.
 In this case, you may even save up on the interest of the remaining payment period.
 Avoid high-interest credit cards also.
 If you find yourself in need of a credit card at some point research credit cards with lower interest rates to keep your payments low and to also help in paying the credit card off as soon as possible.
 This is something that we still struggle with and know to advise others to just stay away from them if you can.

 Staying debt-free means gaining more income and a better credit score which serves to be an indicator of your healthy financial status to creditors.
 Healthy credit scores also allow you to obtain loans more easily in the future should you need them.
-The ideal option would be to stay debt free, but if you do need a loan, try shopping for the lowest possible interest rates.
+The ideal option would be to stay debt-free, but if you do need a loan, try shopping for the lowest possible interest rates.

 Habit #5 – Create a Shopping List to Avoid Impulsive Shopping

-Buying on impulse usually means unnecessary spending which reduces the flexibility of controlling your expenses.
+Buying on an impulse usually means unnecessary spending which reduces the flexibility of controlling your expenses.
 It also means reducing the funds necessary to spend on items you may need.
 You should not purchase any luxury items when you do not have extra cash.
 Avoid the temptation to splurge on extra items until you can afford them comfortably.
 Even if you want to splurge it would usually be the money left in your monthly budget after all your financial priorities are settled.

 To control impulsive shopping, it is best to get in the habit of making a list of items you need to buy so you will not be as tempted to purchase the items that are not on your list and unnecessary.
 Similar to long-term and short-term goals that you have set, you can always save up for those luxury items, which you can purchase later.